-- Elderly persons and those suffering from heart disease, diabetes, or high blood pressure should consult a physician before using the spa pool. - No person suffering from a communicable disease, transmissible via water, shall use the spa pool. - Persons using prescription medications should consult a physician before using the spa pool. - Individuals under the influence of alcohol should not use the spa pool. - No person shall use the spa pool alone. - Pregnant women should not use the spa pool without consulting their physicians. - Persons should spend no more than 15 minutes in the spa at any one session. - All children under 14 years of age shall be accompanied by a responsible adult observer. - No person shall run or engage in horseplay in or around the spa pool. - 4.
+- Elderly persons and those suffering from heart disease, diabetes, or high blood pressure should consult a physician before using the spa pool. - No person suffering from a communicable disease, transmissible via water, shall use the spa pool. - Persons using prescription medications should consult a physician before using the spa pool. - Individuals under the influence of alcohol should not use the spa pool. - No person shall use the spa pool alone. - Pregnant women should not use the spa pool without consulting their physicians. - Persons should spend no more than 15 minutes in the spa at any one session. - All children under 14 years of age shall be accompanied by a responsible adult observer. - No person shall run or engage in horseplay in or around the spa pool. - Patrons should shower before and after using the spa pool. - 4.
 Water Slides Safety Signs.
-The following warnings must be posted at all slides: - Always slide feet first and only after previous slider has cleared the area. - No jumping or diving from slide. - Only one person at a time allowed on the slide. - No play equipment on slide. - 5.
+The following warnings must be posted at all slides: - Always slide feet first and only after previous slider has cleared the area. - No jumping or diving from slide.

+- Only one person at a time allowed on the slide. - No play equipment on slide. - 5.
 Maximum Bather Load.
 The maximum bather load as determined by Section XXI of the regulation shall be conspicuously posted at the entrance of the pool/spa. - 6.
 Pool Depth Markers.
 Depth markings shall: - a.
 Plainly mark the water depth in a unit of measurement, i.e. feet, inches or meters, on the vertical wall at or above the water level and on the horizontal surface of the coping or deck edge - b.
 Be located on the vertical pool wall to be read from the waterside.
 Where markings cannot be placed above the water level, markings shall be placed in other areas and plainly visible to users in the pool - c.
 Be located on the coping or deck within eighteen inches of the water edge and readable while standing on the deck facing the water - d.
 Be slip resistant - e.
 Be placed at the maximum and minimum water depths and at all points of slope change - f.
 Meet the above requirements on irregularly shaped pools and designate the depths at all major deviations in shape - g.
-Be three-inch minimum height on the deck and a two-inch minimum height on the vertical pool wall

-- h.
-Be applied in a contrasting color - 7.
+Be three-inch minimum height on the deck and a two-inch minimum height on the vertical pool wall - h.
+Be applied in a contrasting color - i.
+Additional markers may be required based on pool design - 7.
 Spa or Wading Pool Depth Markers.
 A spa or wading pool shall have a minimum of two (2) three inch depth markers indicating depth on the deck and/or posted on a sign or wall. - 8.
-Step Edges.
-These shall be marked in a contrasting color or contrasting slip resistant tile. - 9.
+Step and Bench Edges.
+These shall be marked in a contrasting color or contrasting slip resistant tile.
+The vertical and horizontal faces on bench edges shall be marked.
+All steps shall have horizontal edges marked. - 9.
 Spa Water Temperature.
-The maximum water temperature for a spa or therapy/spa pool shall be 104oF and this temperature shall be posted at the spa in three (3) inch letters.
+The maximum water temperature for a spa or therapy/spa pool shall be 104°F and this temperature shall be posted at the spa in three (3) inch letters.
 A non-breakable thermometer shall be provided for use in the spa - 10.
 Oils, Body Lotions and Minerals.
 Oils, body lotions, minerals or other materials not associated with chemicals used for water chemistry balance and disinfection of the water are prohibited in the spa, and this information shall be posted. - M. Animals Prohibited in Pool/Spa Area.
 Except for service animals for the physically impaired, animals are not allowed in the enclosure.